tconfrey/BrainTool/pricing.md

 ---

 # Special One-Time Offers!
-In advance of the 1.0 BrainTool release a free permanent license is being offered to any existing user who contributes to it's success by performing any of the following<sup>*</sup>:
+In celebration of the 1.0 BrainTool release a free permanent license is being offered to any existing user who contributes to it's success by performing any of the following<sup>*</sup>:
 <!-- - Filling out this survey:[link] -->
 - Posting an honest, positive review or mention on a social network feed<sup>**</sup>, newsletter, blog post, app store review, etc.
-- Installing and using the [Release Candidate](/support/localInstall) or Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)
+- Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)
 - Creating a video or other instructional content.

 If you'd prefer to just pay and/or want to show support, please do go ahead and purchase a license.
 In return you can make use of the BTEarlyFinancer coupon code to receive 50% off.